 Handle Events With Webhooks

 To handle events with webhooks, you need to subscribe to the webhook and create a webhook handler.
-When you subscribe to a webhook in the Wix Dev Center, you specify the endpoint where Wix should send webhook data.
+When you subscribe to a webhook in the app dashboard, you specify the endpoint where Wix should send webhook data.
 Then, when the event occurs, Wix sends a POST request to your handler containing event data and proceeds based on your response.

 This article outlines the process of subscribing to and processing the order canceled webhook from Wix eCommerce.